svaldivia/unity-data-persistence-example/README.md

 **How to run**

+* Make sure `MuteTogleHandler` and `VolumeSliderHandler` use `EX1.DataService`.
 * Open "Settings" and press play.
 * You can make changes and press "Reload Scene."
 Your changes will persist, even if you stop and play again the scene.
+* The main menu will not work when this example is activated.
+* To delete all PlayerPrefs you can use Edit/Clear All PlayerPrefs on the Editor's menu.

 **Relevant files**

 * "Settings" scene
 * Scripts in `Player Prefs Example`

-* **Note** `DataService.cs` is a singleton that is shared between this example and the JSON example, they are both namespaced `EX1` and `EX2` respectively. `EX2` is an extension of this class so it build on top of the behavior in this example.
-I left `EX1` here because it depicts the only code needed to make the PlayerPrefs work.
+**Note** `DataService.cs` is a singleton that is shared between this example and the JSON example, they are both namespaced `EX1` and `EX2` respectively. `EX2` is an extension of this class so it build on top of the behavior in this example.
+I left `EX1` here because it depicts the only code needed to make PlayerPrefs work.

 ### JSON Serialization